Updated: September 12, 2024

 Also see:

 Keeping a close eye on the air quality inside your home will help you to prevent and correct health issues.
-Here are four proven ways of assessing the quality of your indoor air.
+Here are five proven ways of assessing the quality of your indoor air.

 One of the best practices for assessing the indoor air quality of a home is to rely on air quality monitors.
 The purpose of these monitors or detectors is to check the levels or presence of harmful particles and pollutants in the air.
 Depending on the available features, a few devices can also detect temperature and humidity.